armory3d/armory_docs/graphics/global_illumination.md

 ### Volume setup

 Locate `Render - Armory Render Path - Global Illumination` property.
-When set to `Voxel AO` or `Voxel GI`, voxelization volume can be configured.
+When set to `Voxel AO` or `Voxel GI`, **voxelization volume** can be configured.

 - Adjust `Dimensions` to control the volume size.
 Objects placed out of this volume will not contribute to global illumination.
 By default, dimensions are set to 16 - meaning a volume of 16x16x16 blender units gets voxelized.
 This conventionally covers the default 3D grid shown in 3D View viewport.
 - Set `Resolution` to specify amount of voxels used for the volume.
 For performance, keep this at 128 or below.
 - Reduce the `Resolution Z` multiplier to conserve memory if your scene is mostly flat on the Z axis (like a chess board).
 With `Resolution Z` set to 0.5, 16x16x8 dimensions will get voxelized.
 - Enable `Revoxelize` property to update voxel volume every frame.
-In case of mostly static scenes, you can keep this off and increase `Resolution` instead.
-Moving objects will still receive indirect lighting, but will not affect it.
+In case of mostly static scenes, you can keep this off - moving objects will still receive indirect lighting, but will not affect it.
 - With `Revoxelize` checked, enable `Dynamic Camera` to voxelize scene around the camera.
 As the camera moves, voxelization volume will move as well, making it possible to cover infinitely big scenes.
 With `Dynamic Camera` disabled, the volume at the scene origin(0,0,0) gets voxelized.

 ## Screen-space ray-tracing